Sonni Nattestad

-Sonni Ragnar Nattestad (born 5 August 1994) is a Faroese professional footballer who plays as a centre-back for B36 and the Faroe Islands national team.
+Sonni Ragnar Nattestad (born 5 August 1994) is a Faroese professional footballer who plays as a centre-back for 07 Vestur and the Faroe Islands national team.

 Career

 Club

 On 12 December 2016, Nattestad signed for Norwegian Eliteserien club Molde FK.

 Nattestad joined Danish 1st Division club FC Fredericia on 1 February 2019.
 After a half year, on 10 September 2019, Nattestad got his contract terminated.